OUR BOARD

 Abbey Clements

 Abbey Clements is a survivor teacher of the Sandy Hook School tragedy in 2012, and was an elementary school teacher for 32 years.
 Clements has been a gun violence prevention activist for over a decade.
-She is a strategic consultant on gun violence issues for the American Federation of Teachers and a Board member of States United to Prevent Gun Violence.
+She was a strategic consultant on gun violence issues for the American Federation of Teachers and is a Board member of States United to Prevent Gun Violence.
 Clements has been featured in various publications, events, and documentaries, including the 2024 DNC, If I Don’t Make It, I Love You, Bullets Into Bells, Marie Claire, Newtown (the film), AFT Voices, AARP, USA Today, among others.

 Dara Sicherman Salett